svetlins/plan.rb/README.md

 Also, multiline input is not handled very well

-COOL FEATURES
+SOME FEATURES
 -------------

-It has *call/cc* and tail call elimination
+It has *call/cc* and a basic infrastructure for tail call elimination

 WHAT'S MISSING
 --------------